branding • murals • advertising • non-profits • events • art • weird shit

 When I was a super fresh college grad in 2012, my first project out of school was to rebrand the Tampa Bay Buccaneers 🙂 This was raaaad

 I then joined popchips as a designer for a while, mmm BBQ!

 I rockstarred my way as an art director at one of the biggest ad agencies in the world.
 In fact, my 3rd day on the job, I won a pitch for an ad campaign featured on the back cover of Forbes, super cool!
-My favorite piece was this neat campaign for The Salt Institute, where we shot a bunch of content and :15s shorts down in LA.
+My favorite piece was this neat campaign for The Salt Institute (featured above), where we shot a bunch of content and :15s shorts down in LA.
 Was real neat!

 I then hopped ship to another agency — This was when I was the lead designer for the 2015 VMworld conference at the tender age of 25.